lezleyfaye/next-js-ecommerce-store/README.md

 ## Usage

-Users can add products to their cart, enter their details, and checkout.
+Users can view products, add products to their cart, enter their details, and checkout.

 ## Tools Used